 Description: COHIBA assumes that all residuals are uncorrelated.
 This assumption fails for seismic reflectors that are near or coinciding.
 Then the uncertainty in the two time residuals are highly correlated.
 Turning this flag on makes COHIBA automatically modify the correlation between travel time residuals.
 See an example in Figure 12.1.

 This option does not affect reflectors that are free surfaces (see <free-surface>).
-Argument: yes / no Default: yes

 17.2.18.15 <max-obs-direct-estim-trend-coef>